omarathon/oauth1-hmac/README.md

 For an understanding of the terms used in this example, please refer to the following diagram of the OAuth1.0 flow:
 ![OAuth1.0 Flow](https://support.smartbear.com/readyapi/docs/_images/requests/auth/types/oauth1/about-flow.png)

-To use a callback URL, use an instance of [OAuth1WithCallback](src/main/java/oauth1/OAuth1WithCallback.java) instead of [OAuth1NoCallback](src/main/java/oauth1/OAuth1NoCallback.java).

 ## Documentation